jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 We do note that networks themselves are a service, a tool, for all the applications and services on the Internet.
 Networks connect data, people and services.
 The increase in networking and size of the Internet is driven by these applications and the usage.
 Therefore the emissions from networking are tied to the data volumes; with less data, the Internet would have less hardware and less energy usage.
 The goals of this document are not to instruct application and service developers to optimize they content.
 There are many forums and parties whose mission is to help these developers to implement more sustainable services, such as, the Green Software Foundation, the Green Web Foundation, Greening of Streaming, to name a few.

-The document is intended to help engineering efforts in the IETF, provide guidance for operationals in the operator community, or point to research directions in the IRTF.
+The document is intended to help engineering efforts in the IETF, provide operational guidance in the operator community, or point to research directions in the IRTF.

 This document is not focused on general issues around environmental sustainability,